RubenOchando/seoulno/readme.md

-I will try work Agile in this project
+I will try work Agile in this project, publishing to seoul.no